About Getting Started

 Preliminary courses, Orientation Week, StartIng@TUHH, Registering for the Library and at the Data Center…

-The International Office provides exchange students from partner universities with a special introductory program.
+The International Office provides exchange students from partner universities with orientation weeks.

 Make optimum use of the time before your degree course begins by taking the Online Math Bridge Course (OMB).